chamerling/reveal.js/content/ow2con13/slides.md

 1. Read the Petals Documentation
 2. Install the right components
-3. Create the right XML file with the right schema (ok we also have tools for that)
+3. Create the right XML file with the right schema
 4. Use a JMX client or a Petals compliant library
 5. **TIME!**